What are butterflies?

 Only the last two are potential garden problems as they have caterpillars that feed on cabbages, other brassicas and nasturtiums.
 The caterpillars of the comma can sometimes be found on hops and currants, the orange white and black spikey caterpillars resemble bird droppings and do not cause significant damage to host plants.

-Less frequent garden visitors are Orange-tip, Speckled Wood, Meadow Brown, Small Copper and Holly and Common Blues.
+Less frequent garden visitors include Orange-tip, Speckled Wood, Meadow Brown, Small Copper and Holly and Common Blues.